Wholesale Market Participation via Competitive DER Aggregation: Case Studies

-We computed the bid-in benefit function of the proposed DERA model, \ie \eqref{eq:bidCurve}, with $\zeta=1.01$ and 50 prosumer aggregated at a certain PoA.
-DERA was competing with NEM X and prosumers were passive.
-We plot the expected benefit $ \varphi$ of DERA with respect to the injection and withdrawal access in Fig.~\ref{fig:INJ} with varying expected BTM DG generations.
+We computed the bid-in benefit function of the proposed DERA model, \ie \eqref{eq:bidCurveall}, with $\zeta=1.01$ and 50 prosumers aggregated at a certain PoA.
+DERA was competing with NEM, and prosumers were passive.
+Figure~\ref{fig:INJ} shows the expected benefit $\varphi$ of the DERA as a function of injection and withdrawal access, under varying levels of expected BTM DG generations.

-In the left panel of Fig.~\ref{fig:INJ}, DERAs with lower expected DG generations had higher benefits and chose higher bid prices to purchase withdrawal access, as shown by the slope of the benefit function.
-Because, with less BTM DG, DERA relied more on the withdrawn electricity from the network.
-The slope of the right panel in Fig.~\ref{fig:INJ} showed that DERAs with higher DG chose higher prices for injection access.
-The benefit function was lower when the DG generation was higher.
-This counterintuitive phenomenon happened because NEM X provided higher surpluses to customers with higher DG, DERAs must reduce their profits and share them with the customers to remain competitive with NEM X.
+In Fig.\ref{fig:INJ} (left), DERAs with lower expected DG generation exhibited higher benefits and submitted higher bid prices for withdrawal access, as indicated by the steeper slope of the benefit function.
+This is because, with less BTM generation, DERAs rely more on electricity withdrawn from the network.
+In Fig.\ref{fig:INJ} (right), the benefit function decreased with higher DG generation—a counterintuitive result.
+This occurred because NEM offers greater surplus to customers with higher DG output, forcing DERAs to reduce their profit margins and share more benefits with customers to remain competitive.

-\subsection{Long-run competitive equilibrium of DERAs}
+\subsection{Long-Run Competitive Equilibrium of DERAs}